RikVoorhaar/website/_posts/2021-08-29-python-docx.md

 see here is that originally the paragraph was two runs, and after modifying it, it became a single run.
 However, it seems that in both cases the style information is exactly the same, so I don't understand why the style changes after modification.
-In this case if I retype the word 'Resume' in the orginal word document, this paragraph become a single run, but _still_ the style changes after editing, and I still don't see why this happens when looking at the XML.
+In this case if I retype the word 'Resume' in the original word document, this paragraph become a single run, but _still_ the style changes after editing, and I still don't see why this happens when looking at the XML.